RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/v1.4/_index.md

 Update urgency: Medium
 This is a maintenance release for version 1.4.

-This release improves overall stability and provides fixes for founded issues .
+This release improves overall stability and provides fixes for found issues .

 Main Fixes: